Allure (magazine): Impact

-(See List of Allure cover models).

 Best of Beauty Awards

-Allure began its Best of Beauty awards program in the mid-1990s, at the initiative of Wells, to help readers choose among the vast array of makeup, skin-care, and hair-care products on the market.
+Allure began its Best of Beauty awards program in the mid-1990s, at the initiative of Wells, to help readers choose among the vast array of makeup, skincare, and hair-care products on the market.
 In 2019, the magazine introduced the Allure Best of Beauty Clean Seal award to products that met the publication's "clean" standards.

 Allure has two sets of awards, one judged by the magazine's editors and the other by readers.
 A "winners' seal" logo, developed by Allure, appears on many of the winning products.
 To ensure that its judgments are neutral, Allure's ad department isn't involved in the selections.

 In 2010, the magazine developed an iPhone app that highlights the winning products and tells users where they can buy them based on their location.

 Controversy

 The magazine faced online criticism when it showed Marissa Neitling with an Afro haircut.

-Singer Halsey has announced she will no longer do press after Allure failed to use her correct pronouns in its August cover story and promoted the interview by allegedly taking quotes out of context.
+Singer Halsey has announced she will no longer do press after Allure failed to use her preferred pronouns in its August 2021 cover story and promoted the interview by allegedly taking quotes out of context.